filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 ### Holding wallets

 Another key role of the Lotus Daemon is to host the Filecoin wallets that are required to run a Storage Provider setup.
-As a Storage Provider you will need a minimum of 2 wallets, an _owner wallet_ and a _worker wallet_.
+As a Storage Provider, you will need a minimum of 2 wallets: an _owner wallet_ and a _worker wallet_.
 A 3rd type of wallet, the [_control_ wallet]({{< relref "#control-wallets" >}}), is required to scale your operations in a production environment.

 To keep wallets safe, providers should consider physical access, network access, software security and making secure backups.
 As with any cryptocurrency wallet, access to the private key means access to your funds.
 Lotus supports [Ledger hardware wallets](https://lotus.filecoin.io/lotus/manage/ledger/), which are recommended for the owner wallet and the terminate wallet.
 The worker and control wallets can not be kept on a hardware device because Lotus requires frequent access to those types of wallets.
 For instance, depending on your setup, Lotus may require access to a worker or control wallet to send WindowsPoST proofs on-chain.